 2. It’s a fact that we are in one of the most aggressive bull runs in over a decade.
 And, this comes at a price.
 The price is that nothing seems undervalued.
 Almost all the companies are valued highly, and we are waiting for better quarterly reports to justify such valuation.
-When the situation is such and when the stock market has rallied very well.
+When the situation is such and the stock market has rallied very well.
 It’s usually the time to profit booking.

 Profit booking is an art.
 It’s where we sell part of the complete portion of our portfolio in hope that it’ll fall in the near future and maybe get back in later days.
 You may not succeed each time.
-But, it is suggested to do once a while.
+But, it is suggested to do it once in a while.

 How to reduce my portfolio?

 The stock market is the best asset class out there.
 And, you shouldn’t go completely out of the market ever!
 So, no matter where the market is.
 Have a Mutual Fund or an ETF and keep funding this account as in SIP.
 And, if you are unsure of how to construct a portfolio.
-To know more about Portfolio Construction, Click Here!
+To know more about Portfolio Construction, CLICK HERE!

 Now, to reduce your portfolio.
 Check the current valuation, and see if the valuation sustains!

-How we know whether the valuation is sustained is that the company needs to give better quarterly statements that could justify the companies current valuation.
-Meaning, if you are optimistic about the companies future progress and growth and if the market also feels the same, then, your investment will be good.
+How we know whether the valuation is sustained is that the company needs to give better quarterly statements that could justify the company’s current valuation.
+Meaning, if you are optimistic about the company’s future progress and growth and if the market also feels the same, then, your investment will be good.
 And, if you feel that the company is not giving good results and the market also has a bad opinion over the company then, it’s time to reduce your allocation in the company.